NoviScl/Design2Code/README.md

 ## Set Up

-All code is tested on Python 3.11.4.
+All code is tested on Python 3.11.
 We recommend using a virtual environment to manage the dependencies.

-### Without pip

 Clone this repo and install the necessary libraries: